NellielProject/Nelliel/documentation/DEV-GUIDE.md

  - Procedural is not evil.
 OOP is not the Holy Grail.
 Use what makes sense for a given situation.
  - Function names should be prefixed with `nel_`
  - Classes should be within the `Nelliel` namespace.
- - If a class instance or mutable variable needs to be accessible in a global scope it should be encapsulated inside a function.
+ - If a class instance or mutable variable needs to be accessible in a global scope it must be encapsulated inside a function.

 ## SQL and Queries
 All schemas should comply with ANSI standards.
-In cases where a data type is not fully cross-compatible or has a differing name (e.g. the BINARY equivalent in PostgreSQL is BYTEA), an equivalent may be used for the specific RDBMS schema; however the behavior should be indistinguishable.
+In cases where a data type is not fully cross-compatible or has a differing name (e.g. the BINARY equivalent in PostgreSQL is BYTEA), an equivalent may be used for the specific RDBMS schema so long as the behavior is indistinguishable.

 Query requirements:
  - Queries must be done through PDO or a PDO-extending class such as NellielPDO.